-Are leaves changing colors or revealing colors?
+Are fall leaves changing colors or revealing colors?
 Leaf Chromatography Science

 Many areas of the world experience plant leaves changing color and falling off during Fall or Autumn.
 This happens because the daylight becomes shorter and the days get colder.
 The plants stop producing food, so they don't need their leaves in the wintertime.
-They go dormant and use stored food over the winter.
-This makes fall a beautiful time of year.
-Many refer to the leaves as changing colors but are the colors really changing.
+They go dormant and use stored food over the winter, making fall a beautiful time of year.
+Many refer to the leaves as changing colors, but are the colors really changing?

 Are they Really Changing Colors?

-Plants need sunlight to perform the process of photosynthesis.
-This is the process of taking water, sunlight, and carbon dioxide to make their own food.
+Plants need sunlight to perform photosynthesis, which involves using water, sunlight, and carbon dioxide to make food.

-In peak growing season, plants contain mostly chlorophyll.
-This is why most plants appear green.
-The other pigments are still there but masked by the chlorophyll.
+During the peak growing season, plants contain mostly chlorophyll, which is why most plants appear green.
+The other pigments are still present but masked by the chlorophyll.

 When fall approaches, the leaves begin to break down the chlorophyll.
 This allows the other pigments in the leaves to be revealed.
 The pigments were always there but hidden by the amount of chlorophyll.